-Financial Aid - Internal controls around key processes, compliance requirements and Management requested a delay until a Financial Aid Compliance Officer is hired.
-This consulting will move to next year's Internal Audit Plan. enhancement of enterprise risk management Enrollment Services Center - Student record maintenance Management requested a delay until a Vice President for Enrollment Management and Student Affairs is hired.
+consulting services Financial Aid - Internal controls around key Management requested a delay until a Financial Aid This consulting will move to next year's Internal Audit Plan. processes, compliance requirements and enhancement of enterprise Compliance Officer is hired.
+Plan. risk management Enrollment Services Center - Student record maintenance Management requested a delay until a Vice President for Enrollment Management and Student Affairs is hired.
 This consulting will move to next year's Internal Audit Plan.
 Housing - Master plan Management did not have capacity.
 Housing - Key control Management did not have capacity.
 Business Services - Enhancement of Enterprise Risk management; Management did not have capacity.
 The Director of Business Services and I presented on ethical decision-making - highlighting ORS 244, which is focused on conflict of interest.
 Service Center - Digitization of processes; The Director of the Service Center and I have ongoing conversations regarding process digitization.
 Moving forward this will be considered miscellaneous consulting as requested by management.

-The Payroll Manager and I This consulting will remain on

-, , next year's Internal Audit

-· Plan.

-riaii.

-·

-,

-1

-Audit Plan was approved.

-I reviewed the General I will re-perform this audit as

-Counsel's suggested revisions part of next year's Internal

-to ASSOU's bylaws regarding Audit Plan.

-the student fee process.

-The Vice President of Finance This consulting will remain on

-and Administration next year's Internal Audit

-facilitated a discussion Plan.

-regarding the use of irregular

-employment agreements.

-The relevant Vice This consulting will remain on

-President(s) are working on next year's Internal Audit

-FY18 investigation Plan.

-management response and

-action plan(s).

-In February, President Schott I assessed the Tuition

-requested that I assess the Advisory Committee charter,

-Tuition Advisory Committee's minutes, and compliance

-process relative to posture.
-In early March, I

-compliance with House Bill provided President Schott

-4141. some feedback for her

-consideration.

-Counsel's suggested revisions to ASSOU's bylaws regarding the student fee process.
-The Vice President of Finance and Administration facilitated a discussion regarding the use of irregular employment agreements.
-The relevant Vice President(s) are working on FY18 investigation management response and action plan(s).
-In February, President Schott requested that I assess the Tuition Advisory Committee's process relative to compliance with House Bill
+Payroll - Integrative The Payroll Manager and I This consulting will remain on processes; facilitated some department next year's Internal Audit processes, discussions where we Plan.
+Flatt. identified opportunities for continuous improvement.
+Office of the Vice President The Vice President of Finance of Finance and and Administration Administration - Service implemented Service Excellence; Excellence training shortly after this year's Internal Audit Plan was approved.
+Follow Up - FY18 stopped I reviewed the General I will re-perform this audit as audit regarding the Student Counsel's suggested revisions part of next year's Internal Fee Process to ASSOU's bylaws regarding Audit Plan. the student fee process.
+Follow Up - FY18 stopped The Vice President of Finance This consulting will remain on audit regarding Irregular and Administration next year's Internal Audit Employment Agreements; facilitated a discussion Plan. regarding the use of irregular employment agreements.
+Follow Up - FY18 The relevant Vice This consulting will remain on investigation report President(s) are working on next year's Internal Audit management response and FY18 investigation Plan. action plan(s); management response and action plan(s).
+Miscellaneous as requested In February, President Schott I assessed the Tuition by management; requested that I assess the Advisory Committee charter, , , , Tuition Advisory Committee's minutes, and compliance process relative to posture.
+In early March, I compliance with House Bill provided President Schott 4141. some feedback for her consideration.